Pascal-So/peg-solitaire/report/paper.typ

 solvable, then we can avoid visiting unsolvable positions in the first place.

 Of course 2% in this context is still a large number, in total there are 187,636,299 solvable positions, so we can't store them all on the client.
-To achieve the speedup by not re-visiting lots of unsolvable nodes, it is sufficient if we have an approximation of this set of solvable positions, rather than knowing it exactly.
+To achieve a speed-up by not re-visiting lots of unsolvable nodes, it is sufficient if we have an approximation of this set of solvable positions, rather than knowing it exactly.

 == Bloom Filters